Baby Spinach vs Spinach: Which is Better? A Comparison

 Phosphorus has been shown in scientific studies to help with the following:

 - Help the body manage and store energy.

 - Muscle contraction and recovery.

-Find out if collard greens are better in my article, Collard Greens vs Spinach: Which is Better?
-A Comparison.
+Find out if collard greens are better in my article.
+Did they have more nutrients?

-- Spinach contains 93 mg of magnesium per 100 grams.
+- Both contains the same amount of magnesium per 100 grams.

 Magnesium helps the body control the following: